Buying real estate in Vietnam?

 Sources: Vietnam News, Hanoi Times, Yoginfra

-8) Gated communities are increasingly sought after for their safety and amenities
+8) Gated communities will gain popularity for their perceived safety and amenities

 In 2023 and 2024, crime rates in urban areas like Hanoi and Ho Chi Minh City have risen noticeably.